Why is MIM not going away?

-Since MIM was launched over 20 years ago, Oxford Computer Group companies have performed more than 1,000 implementations and trained many thousands of IT professionals in its use.
-And even though Microsoft has repeatedly announced its demise, it’s still around.
+Since MIM was launched over 20 years ago, Oxford Computer Group companies have successfully delivered over 1,000 implementations and trained many thousands of IT professionals on how to use it effectively.
+Microsoft Entra ID is incredibly capable, and MIM is on the verge of retirement, yet MIM still remains a relevant and reliable solution for many organizations.
 Why is MIM not going away?

-In our experience, there are three primary reasons why MIM is proving so persistent – and I expand on each in a series of blogs.
+There are good reasons why MIM is proving so persistent – and I expand on some of these in a series of blogs.

 Oxford Computer Group UK is part of an international family of companies that has been helping organizations with identity management across the world for over two decades.